Parks and open spaces

 - Wharncliffe Chase, Wortley

-Dogs must be kept on a two metre lead between 1 March and 31 July, or throughout the year where there is livestock.
+Dogs must be kept on a two metre lead between 1 March and 31 July, or throughout the year where there's livestock.
 On areas of grouse moor, dogs may be excluded completely.

 There are no new rights to ride a horse, cycle, or drive a vehicle.

-Landowners may restrict the use of open access land for 28 days a year for any reason or apply to Natural England for longer restrictions.
-Public rights of way won't be affected.
+Landowners may restrict the use of open access land for 28 days a year for any reason, or apply to Natural England for longer restrictions.
+Public rights of way aren't affected by this.